 Helping a Loved One

-Dealing with a loved one with a mental health disorder is profoundly difficult, painful, disruptive, and often involves years of suffering for everyone involved.
-Family and loved ones experience almost every emotion from frustration, to helplessness, confusion, vulnerability, anxiety, and heartbreak.
+Dealing with a loved one with a mental health disorder is profoundly difficult, painful, and disruptive and often involves years of suffering for everyone involved.
+Family and loved ones experience almost every emotion, from frustration, to helplessness, confusion, vulnerability, anxiety, and heartbreak.
 Mental illness strains every relationship and leaves in its wake devastating emotional distress for all.

-We understand that family members most often do not know how or where to find help for their loved one.
+We understand that family members most often do not know how or where to find help for their loved ones.

 We can help you.

-We will support, educate, and guide you through the process of obtaining the help and treatment that all need, not just the one with mental illness.
+We will support, educate, and guide you through the process of obtaining the help and treatment that everyone needs, not just the veteran suffering from mental illness.